Buying Points in Sports Betting at a Glance

-Not everyone thinks buying points is a good idea but it is a strategy you should be aware of, especially if you enjoy betting on NFL football or NBA basketball.
+Not everyone thinks buying points is a good idea, but it is a strategy you should be aware of, especially if you enjoy betting NFL or NBA.

 Here are the fast facts about buying points in sports betting:

-Before we dig into buying points, it’s important for everyone to understand the basics about betting on point spreads.
+Before we dig into buying points, everyone needs to understand the basics about betting on point spreads.

 Let’s look at an example of an NFL point spread bet.
-Imagine the Eagles and Redskins are playing this weekend.
+Imagine the Eagles and Commanders are playing this weekend.
 The point spread might look like this:

-In this example, the Eagles are the favorite and must win the game by six or more points to cover the point spread.
+In this example, the Eagles are the favorites and must win the game by six or more points to cover the point spread.

-The Redskins are the underdog and can either win the game outright or lose by five or fewer points to cover the point spread.
+The Commanders are the underdog and can either win the game outright or lose by five or fewer points to cover the point spread.

-In this section, we’ll break it all down step by step to make it really clear.
+In this section, we’ll break it all down to clarify.
 We’ll walk you through how it works and then move on to how you can put it into practice.

 The main reason people buy points is that they can give you a more favorable point spread, meaning you’ll win more often.